jsPLNE/jsweb/README.md

 * Everythings of the site in single folder.
 * Multiple port support, each port is a standalone process
 * Auto reload, Add/Modify/Delete api file doesn't need restart server
-* Plugins load before real api method load to prepare system like database object or connection
+* Init script can be load before real api method load to prepare system like database object or connection

-** NOTICE for windows user: use `#` instead `::` as api folder prefix delimiter**
+* https support
+* virtual host support

 # Step by step